 Another potential marketing outlet is institutional food services, such as campus dining, elementary and secondary school cafeterias, hospitals and nursing homes.
 Many of the benefits and rules about selling to chefs also apply here.
 Note that most food services will require product liability insurance, standard packaging and grading, and readable invoices.
 Many food services use a purchase order system that can require a grower to be approved as a vendor before an order can be placed, unless the grower has a credit card system in place.
-Food services generally pay the standard wholesale price but are often interested in contracting for product throughout a season, which can even out price fluctuations.
+Food services generally pay the standard wholesale price but are often interested in contracting for product throughout a season, which can balance out price fluctuations from week to week.
 In addition, to protect themselves from legal claims, many food services require that suppliers have a hazard analysis and critical control points (HACCP) safety audit system in place.

 Direct store sales

 Regional wholesale marketing of vegetables to chain or independent supermarkets is a viable marketing outlet for both large- and small-scale vegetable producers in Missouri.
-Many consumers are requesting that their local supermarkets buy locally grown produce.
+Many consumers request that their local supermarkets buy locally grown produce.
 To evaluate this market outlet, identify all food retailers in your area, and visit or call each store to determine if they are interested in purchasing locally grown produce.

 Direct marketing to supermarkets eliminates the need for a broker and allows growers to label their produce.
 Large-scale producers can market large lots of produce by selling wholesale to a supermarket.
 Small-scale producers can fulfill the demand for niche produce items that supermarkets cannot purchase through traditional wholesale channels.
 Many upscale or specialty supermarkets may be looking for premium, farm-fresh produce items, such as organic, ethnic, heirloom or baby vegetables.

 Harvest scheduling is crucial for marketing to supermarkets, since produce cannot be delivered to market every day.
 Supermarkets require a consistent supply and quality of produce.
-The labor or equipment to harvest the produce on a timely basis must be available, and coolers may be needed to preserve postharvest quality and for short-term storage.
-Most supermarkets require product liability insurance.
-Some require growers to attend food safety training, to have a third-party auditor and to have specific requirements for harvesting, packaging and handling produce.
+The labor or equipment to harvest produce on a timely basis must be available, and coolers may be needed to preserve postharvest quality and for short-term storage.
+Most supermarkets require product liability insurance, and some require growers to attend food safety training, to have a third-party auditor and to have specific requirements for harvesting, packaging and handling produce.
 For example, most supermarkets require the items to fit on a 40-by-48-inch pallet for ease of handling in the warehouse or store.

 Some supermarkets will accept locally grown produce at the local store, and others may require the produce to be delivered to a central warehouse facility.
 Contact the local produce manager from the supermarket you are interested in selling to, and establish a relationship with the buyers.
 Buyers may wish to inspect the farm and discuss production practices used to grow the crop.
 Prices for produce are negotiated with each buyer, but price levels do not fluctuate significantly.

 Setting price is a critical component of successful marketing.
 Vegetable growers have a greater level of control than most other growers over marketable yields, input costs and price.
 The closer a grower is to the consumer, the more control over price the grower has.
 Buyers perceive price to represent value of the product.
-Underpricing, or pricing too low, gives the perception that the product is inferior, while setting the price too high often drives customers away.
-Many growers make the mistake of setting the price too low at the beginning of the marketing season when competition is less and demand is strong and then find it difficult to increase price later in the season.
+Underpricing, or pricing too low, gives the perception the product is inferior, and setting the price too high often drives customers away.
+Many growers make the mistake of setting the price too low at the beginning of the marketing season when competition is low and demand is high and then find it difficult to increase price later in the season.
 Before setting price, gauge the level of competition and the consumer demand for your product.
 For example, organic produce may have a stronger demand in urban areas, so prices can be set at a higher level.
 Also, early-season produce, such as tomatoes, has high demand with little competition in most markets, resulting in a higher price range.

 Cost-oriented pricing is the best method for setting price for vegetables.
 With cost-oriented pricing, the grower needs to know costs of production.
-When growers know both the fixed and variable costs of producing their vegetables, they are able to determine the break-even price.
+When growers know both the fixed and variable costs of producing their vegetables, they can determine the break-even price.
 Fixed costs, commonly called overhead costs, are costs that do not change regardless of the level of production.
 Land rent, property taxes and depreciation are common fixed costs.
 Variable costs are input costs that vary with each production season and type of vegetable.
 Seed, fertilizer, boxes, fuel and labor are examples of variable costs.
 Variable and fixed costs added together are the total costs of production and can be averaged over the marketable yield to get an average total cost per pound, box or bushel.
 Break-even price is the price for a produce item at a certain level of yield where total costs are covered.
 This is the price floor for a grower’s vegetables.
 Selling below this price level for a significant period of time will lower net income.
 However, once this price level is determined, most growers establish a price margin above this level to secure a profit.

 Because most supermarkets, institutions and restaurants contract with growers, these market outlets maintain a relatively stable price through the marketing season.
 Wholesale produce auctions, farmers markets and roadside markets experience variable pricing based on local supply and demand.